lanl-preteam/yaml_config/doc/intro.rst

 Basic Usage
 -----------

-YamlConfigs consist of ConfigElement() instantiations attached to container ConfigElement instantiations.
+Yaml Configs consist of ConfigElement() instantiations attached to container ConfigElement instantiations.
 These provide the structure that is used to describe, parse, and output the configuration file.
-These are all contained within a user defined subclass of YamlConfig, which is really just a strictly keyed dictionary ConfigElement with some extras.::
+These are all contained within a user defined subclass of Yaml Config, which is really just a strictly keyed dictionary ConfigElement with some extras.::

     import yaml_config as yc

-    class BirthdayPartyConfig(yc.YamlConfig):
+    class BirthdayPartyConfig(yc.YamlConfigLoader):
         # A list of the valid ConfigElement keys for this config.
 A list is used to preserve
         # the element order.
         ELEMENTS = [